 Installment loans (i.e., car loan, student loan, etc.) must be included in the DTI/Debt Service.
-Timeshares are considered installment debt rather than mortgage debt.
 Utilize the payment listed on the credit report for qualifying.
 Installment debt with less than 10 months remaining may be excluded from DTI/Debt Service, as long as the Applicant has the assets to make the remaining payments.
 Installment debt may be paid off with proceeds from a cash out refinance.
 Applicants may pay down the debt to less than 10 months to exclude the payment, the assets used must be sourced.
 Applicants may also pay off the balance on an installment debt to exclude the payment from the DTI/Debt Service.
 Source the funds utilized.
 If no payment listed obtain documentation of the current payment.
-If the payment on an account is subject to imminent change (I.E., an ARM or Interest Only Ioan that is near adjustment) document what the new payment will be and utilize that payment in determining the DTI/Debt Service.
+If the payment on an account is subject to imminent change (I.E., an ARM or Interest Only loan that is near adjustment) document what the new payment will be and utilize that payment in determining the DTI/Debt Service.
 See Lease Payments for information related to instances when installment debt is in the form of a lease.
 An authorized user account may be removed via supplement and omitted from DTI/debt service provided there is no evidence in the file the Applicant is paying the account in question.
+The mortgage(s) attached to commercial properties do not need to be included in the DTI or debt service unless income from that property is being utilized to qualify or they are reported on the credit report.